stevepm/stevepm.github.com/_posts/2014-11-25-setting-up-rails-on-bluemix.md

 #Bluemix Instructions

 * Install [cloudfoundry cli](https://github.com/cloudfoundry/cli)
+* Once finished, type `cf -v` in your terminal, and you should see something like this: "cf version 6.6.2-0c953cf-2014-10-17T18:10:36+00:00"
+* Note: if you don't see anything, you might need to open a new terminal tab
-* Type into your terminal: `rails new MY_APP_NAME -T`
+* Type into your terminal: `rails new MY_APP_NAME -d=postgresql`
 * `cd` into your new app folder
 * Add `rails_12factor` gem to gemfile for logging purposes
-* Run `bundle` in your terminal
+* Run `bundle` in your terminal to install the gem
-* Run `touch manifest.yml` in your terminal to create the manifest file in your root directory, this will store your Bluemix App config
+* Create a new file `manifest.yml` in your project root directory, this will store your Bluemix App config
 * Log in to [Bluemix](http://bluemix.net)
 * Click **Create an app** <br/>
 ![create an app](http://i.imgur.com/ZgXYC7T.png)<br/>